Who Is Responsible? Self-Adaptation Under Multiple Concurrent Failures With Unknown Faults in Complex Robotic Systems: Approach

-We base the overall architecture of our self-adaptive system on the ideas presented by \citet{kephart_vision_2003}.
-The architecture consists of a managed system and a managing system that monitors and adapts the managed system.
+The target architecture of our approach consists of a managed system performing the task and a managing system that monitors and adapts this managed system.
+Our work assumes that the managed system is already present and focuses on the design of the managing system.